apace100/origins-docs/docs/bientity_conditions/attacker.md

 [Bi-Entity Condition](../bientity_conditions.md).

-Checks if the target entity has attacked the acting entity within the last 5 seconds, and still exists.
+Checks if the actor entity has attacked the target entity within the last 5 seconds, and still exists.

 Type ID: `origins:attacker`